 When testing this recipe I made a version in the oven and it took a lot longer to cook and I just didn’t like the results as much.
 I find with the stove top method everything breaks down a little more as it cooks in liquid (does this make it a braise?) and the result is buttery soft sausages full of flavour and a thick and rich sauce just asking to be scooped up with a thick slice of toasted garlic bread.

-While you need a bit of time to make this recipe due to the length of the cooking time, it’s really not that involved and mostly just cooks away on it’s own and makes your home smell divine.
+While you need a bit of time to make this recipe, it’s really not that involved and mostly just cooks away on it’s own and makes your home smell divine.

 You’ll need around 11 ingredients to make this one pot sausage casserole but don’t let the list put you off as most of these ingredients are those that you can keep stocks of to make a range of delicious meals, just like this one!